Skip to main content

 Common Use Cases

-• Exchange deposits — monitor hot wallet addresses, mark deposits as pending on the mempool delivery and confirmed on the block delivery
+• Exchange deposits — monitor hot wallet addresses, mark deposits as pending on the first delivery (confirmed: false) and confirmed on the reorg-safe delivery (confirmed: true)

 • Cold wallet surveillance — alert on any inbound transfer to an offline storage address